rsksmart/RSKIPs/IPs/RSKIP144.md

 The new consensus mechanism allows to reject blocks that, when executed in parallel, can result in different outputs.

 For simplicity, three types of connections between transactions are identified:
-- Both transactions are from the same sender account
 - Both transactions write the same storage key
 - One transaction reads a key that the other transaction writes

+> Transactions that are from the same sender account are considered connected because they modify the nonce

 Any pair of transactions with any of these characteristics are required to be in the same _parallel partition_ to avoid non-deterministic results, or one needs to be executed in the _sequential partition_